dynaconf/dynaconf/docs/configuration.md

 ### **env_switcher**

-By default `ENV_FOR_DYNACONF` is the variable to switch envs, but you can set this to another variable name.
+By default `ENV_FOR_DYNACONF` is the variable used to switch envs, but you can set this to another variable name.
 ex: `MYPROGRAM_ENV=production`

 - type: str